enorart/django-website/README.md

 # To do

-* Chess application, to play chess on a the computer like chess.com but cheap haha
+* [ ] Chess application, to play chess on a the computer like chess.com but cheap haha
-* Link to navigate the site, for now, you have to access the page manually by changing the url.
-For example, to access the to-do-list web application you need to type /tasks after the main root of the url
+* [x] Link to navigate the site, for now, you have to access the page manually by changing the url.
+For example, to access the to-do-list web application you need to type /tasks after the main root of the url => done, see home page !

 # Reference